Atiba Atobatele

 Alaafin Atiba Atobatele was a king of the Oyo Empire.
-He was the son of King Abiodun of Oyo, and Eni-olufan from Akeitan.
+He was the son of Alaafin Abiodun of Oyo, and Eni-Olufan Adegoolu from Akeitan.

 Growing up, he was involved in thievery and kidnapping before relocating to the town of Ago and raising a private army.
 After the death of King Oluewu of Oyo, Atobatele was chosen to rebuild the kingdom and became the Alaafin of Oyo.
 He formed alliances with powerful war chiefs and implemented social reforms, including the abolition of the tradition of the crown prince having to die with a deceased king.
 Atobatele died at an old age after celebrating the Bebe Festival, and his son Adelu succeeded him.

 Early life

 Prince Atobatele was the son of King Abiodun of Oyo, and Eni-olufan from Akeitan, a slave from Gudugbu offered as surety to King Abiodun.
 Atobatele's childhood friend was Onipede, whose mother was a Gudugbu citizen and a bosom friend of Eni-olufan.
 Both boys were born in Gudugbu.
 Not long after the death of his father and the coronation of King Aole in Oyo, he and his mother relocated to Akeitan since they had hatred towards their new king.
 As he grew up, Atobatele learned tailoring, but he was more interested in the efficiency and reward of thievery and kidnapping.
 His crime spree caused him to relocate back to Ago.
 At his new station with his new host named Oja, the Baale of Ago was an accommodating man who, like Atobatele, would not listen despite protests by his younger brother, Elebu.
 Prince Atobatele raised his private army made up of lawless outlaws and slaves.
 His military power increased significantly.
 His brother Elebu became the new Baale of Ago after the death of Oja.
 His opposition to Atobatele continued, but he was handicapped because Atobatele currently had a positive reputation.
 As part of the reconciliation process, Shitta of Ilorin, to whom Ago paid tribute, required both Elebu and Atobatele to convert to Islam, and had all children, adults, and seniors in Ago adopt Islamic names.